Etron-RA/RetroAchievements/Tutorials/02_Add_Hits/Example_2A.md

         once(SkateSelected() == 255)
 )
 ```
 The above works perfectly fine for tracking which character is used.
 A measure could be added to this function to give the player some feedback of how many characters they have used.
 To add the measure we will need to combine the *hits* using the *tally* function.
 Since the pause would disable the achievement while not in-game another modification was made to check the game mode with the selected player at the same time.
 When two or more comparisons are combined together like this in an *once* command they are grouped together with *AndNext* flags.
-So the result of this following code is a *AddHits* and *AndNext* chain that will sum up to four when every character has been selected.<br>
+So the result of this following code is a *AddHits* and *AndNext* chain that will sum up to four when every character has been selected.
 ```
 // Record a hit for each character active during gameplay
 // This variation of the using add hits to support using measure